oracle/graal/truffle/docs/bytecode_dsl/Optimization.md

 **Note: Tracing is not yet supported**.

 Determining which instructions are worth optimizing (via quickening or superinstructions) typically requires manual profiling and benchmarking.
-Bytecode DSL can automatically infer optimization opportunities using *tracing*.
+The Bytecode DSL can automatically infer optimization opportunities using *tracing*.

 <!--